Goncermor/PHP-Fancy-Login/README.md

 ## ⚠️ Not finished

-A fancy login page using pure HTML and CSS
+A fancy login page using HTML5 and CSS3

 Live demo 🔴: <a href="https://demo.goncermor.com/fancy-login/">Here</a>